So, you’ve decided to throw away the old typewriter and enter the 21st century.

 The Surface Go comes with a ten inch Pixel Sense display that provides touch screen capabilities and touch pen use.
 Or simply connect the keyboard and it turns into a mini-laptop.
 Since the case and the keyboard are one in the same, this is an awesome laptop for writers who tend to work away from home.
 Whether you’re adventure blogging from Cebu or writing that screenplay at your local coffee shop, the Surface Go is perfect for you.

 Wrapped neatly inside its Gorilla Glass shell is up to 8 GB of RAM and 128 GB SSD storage.
-A unique and awesome tablet/laptop experience, making it the 3rd best computer for writing a book on my list.
+Overall, it provides a unique and awesome tablet/laptop experience, making it the 3rd best computer for writing a book on my list.

 Are you into Yoga?
 Cause I sure am!